 Question.
 Can I get travel insurance if I'm pregnant?

 - Answer.
 Yes.
 There are travel insurance providers that provide cover for up to 32 weeks.

 Question.
 Does travel insurance cover overseas childbirth?

 - Answer.
-No. Travel insurance DOES NOT cover childbirth overseas UNLESS the birth is due to a complication.
+No. In most cases travel insurance DOES NOT cover childbirth overseas.

 Question.
 Does travel insurance cover complications that arise due to pregnancy?